How To Set Up A Rat Cage

 See something we missed?
 Share your rats’ favorite items in the comments!

-Meet our Game Night Litter!
-These babies will be ready to go home starting May 5th, 2024.
-They are doing great with handling and growing like weeds!
-Cost: $30 Each To inquire, please contact us at [email protected] or our
+Meet our Stranger Things Litters!
+These babies will all be ready to go home on November 17th, 2024.
+They are doing great with their daily handling and are growing quickly.
+Prices are listed individually.
+For more information on our